A non-government resource for the Medicare community

 • A person's drug costs can be evenly spread over the year

-In 2025, the "Medicare Prescription Payment Plan" will begin and will require Medicare Part D plans to provide plan members an option to spread their monthly prescription drug costs evenly over the year.
-For example, if a person purchases an expensive medication in January 2025 and the cost exceeds the $2,000 out-of-pocket threshold, the person could spread the $2,000 cost evenly over the entire year to lessen the impact of a single $2,000 payment with monthly payments capped at $167.
+In 2025, the "Medicare Prescription Payment Plan" will begin and will require Medicare Part D plans to provide plan members an option to spread their monthly prescription drug costs over the entire year.
+For example, if a person purchases an expensive medication in January 2025 and the cost exceeds the $2,000 out-of-pocket threshold, the person could spread the $2,000 cost evenly over the entire year to lessen the impact of a single $2,000 payment with monthly payments capped at $167 ($166.67).
 Again, after reaching the $2,000 RxMOOP, the plan member would not pay any additional cost-sharing for formulary drugs through the remainder of the year.

 Beginning in 2026